-NFL Network’s Ian Rapoport reported that the Redskins were signing offensive tackle Cornelius Lucas to a two-year contract worth up to $5.3 million.
-The signing is said to add depth on the Redskins’ offensive line.
+NFL Network’s Ian Rapoport reported that the Washington Football Team were signing offensive tackle Cornelius Lucas to a two-year contract worth up to $5.3 million.
+The signing is said to add depth on the Washington Football Team's offensive line.

 Lucas, who has been a bit of a journeyman having played for four teams since entering the league in 2004, filled in nicely for the Bears last year after starting right tackle Bobby Massie suffered a high ankle sprain.
 Brad Biggs of the Chicago Tribune joined The Doc and Galdi Show on The Team 980/95.9 FM with an assessment of Lucas’ play.